goaop/documentation/articles/about_aop/glossary.rst

 A regular expression that matches join points.
 Advice is associated with a pointcut expression and runs at any join point matched by the pointcut (for example, the execution of a method with a certain name).

-Introduction (Also known as an inter-type declaration)
+Introduction (also known as an inter-type declaration)
 ------------------------------------------------------

 Go! allows you to introduce new interfaces (and a corresponding implementation with trait) to any user-defined class.